Basic Leader Course

 The Basic Leader Course (BLC), formerly the Warrior Leader Course (WLC) and Primary Leadership Development Course (PLDC), is the first course of study in the US Army noncommissioned officer Professional Development System (NCOPDS).
 BLC is a month-long course that trains specialists and corporals in the fundamentals of leadership.
 As of 1 July 2021, all corporals are to have already completed BLC; in the interim those corporals who have not yet completed BLC are reassigned as specialists until they have passed the NCO promotion boards for junior leadership; specialists who have completed BLC and have been recommended for promotion are to wear corporal rank before their recommended promotion.

 Curriculum

 The course curriculum includes instruction in leadership skills, training skills, and war-fighting skills.
-A passing APFT score is needed to attend BLC, but currently a student only needs to have record of a passing APFT.
+A passing HT/WT and ACFT score is needed to attend BLC.
 Soldiers with the first highest and second highest GPA, respectively, are awarded Distinguished Honor Graduate and Honor Graduate, respectively.
 The soldier's GPA is determined by six evaluations, and soldiers must pass the evaluations with a score of 70% or higher: